 Four things every employer needs to know about bank holidays

-But in reality, there are eight permanent bank holidays per year in the UK.
+There are eight permanent bank holidays per year in the UK.
 And for employers, it’s one of the busiest times of the year.

 1. There’s no legal entitlement to bank holidays off

-You don’t actually have to grant employees bank holidays or public holidays as paid leave.
+What is the law on working bank holidays?
+And are employees entitled to bank holidays?
+Well, you don’t actually have to grant employees bank holidays or public holidays as paid leave.
 There’s no legal precedent that says these days must be paid

 As an employer, it’s entirely up to you whether you choose to offer bank holidays as paid leave.
 Whatever you do choose, your employees’ entitlement to paid leave should always be outlined in an employment contract.

-1. You don’t have to pay extra if people work on bank holidays
+2. You don’t have to pay extra if people work on bank holidays

-It’s a common myth that if a person works on a bank holiday they will get time-and-a-half or even double time.
+Is it law to pay double time on bank holidays?
+Legally, no. It’s a common myth that if a person works on a bank holiday they will get time-and-a-half or even double time.
 This is actually untrue.

 There’s no statutory right to pay employees extra if they work bank or public holidays.
 Once again, if there are any occasions where an employee would be entitled to extra pay, it would have to be clearly outlined in a contract of employment.

-1. Watch out for ‘statutory entitlement plus bank holidays’ wording
+3. Watch out for ‘statutory entitlement plus bank holidays’ wording

 Back in 2009, the statutory minimum leave allowance increased to 5.6 weeks from four.
 A full-time employee’s entitlement is 28 statutory days per year.

 There are eight bank holidays in England and Wales, nine in Scotland and a whopping 10 in Northern Ireland.
 It’s essential that the wording in your contracts of employment is clear as to whether you include bank holidays within that 28-day allowance – or if you offer them in addition.
+The eight bank holiday days in the UK are:

-1. Treat part-time or shift-working employees fairly
+4. Treat part-time or shift-working employees fairly

 When someone works for you on a part-time or shift basis, it’s important you make sure they’re not treated unfairly when it comes to their bank holiday entitlement.
 In fact, the Part-time Workers (Prevention of Less Favourable Treatment) Regulations, introduced in 2000, stated that part-time staff are entitled to the same terms as full-time workers, but on a pro-rata basis.